Hermann Scherchen: Recordings

-Scherchen recorded an unusually wide range of repertoire, from the baroque to the contemporary.
+Scerchen's recorded repertoire was extremely wide, ranging from the baroque to the contemporary, from Vivaldi to Reinhold Glière.
 His Mahler recordings, made before Mahler became a part of the standard repertoire, were especially influential; so too were his recordings of Bach and Handel, which helped pave the way for the period-performance practice movement.
 Included as well were significant recordings of music by Haydn, Beethoven, Berlioz, Tchaikovsky, Glière, Bartók, Schoenberg and many others.